PostHog/posthog.com/contents/blog/new-pricing.md

   classes="rounded"
 />

-This pricing makes us better value than any popular (>$10M in revenue) product analytics tool.
+This makes us better value than any popular (>$10M in revenue) product analytics tool.

 Below you can see how our new pricing compares to Mixpanel's up to 20 million events – the limit of its "transparent" pricing.